Welcome to Year Three and Four

 Your child will have a reading record card and a reading book.
 Children should read daily.
 Please sign and comment on this record to communicate how well your child did and identify any areas of improvement.
 Reading in Year 4 is more about the comprehension of the text rather than a child’s ability to read fluently, so please ask your child questions about what they have read.

 In Year 3/4, PE this term is every Monday (Chestnut) and Thurdsay (Sycamore) afternoon.
 Please ensure your child has the appropriate kit ready for the lesson.
 Please also note that the day of PE may change at short notice due to various circumstances.
+This term we will also be taking part in PE lessons with Premier Sport.

 Children are encouraged to have their own water bottle, labelled with their name.
 Water bottles are kept in the classroom all week and re-filled daily.
 They are to be taken home every Friday to be cleaned.